Skip to content

 }),

-DeepSpeed ZeRO stage 3 partitions parameters, gradients, and optimizer states across all nodes.
-With CPU offloading enabled, optimizer states and parameters spill to host RAM when not needed on the GPU, allowing you to train models much larger than GPU memory.
-The plugin sets ACCELERATE_USE_DEEPSPEED=true and maps each key to the corresponding ACCELERATE_DEEPSPEED_* variable.
+ZeRO stage 3 partitions parameters, gradients and optimizer states across nodes; with CPU offloading they spill to host RAM when not needed on the GPU. deepspeed itself has to be in the image.

 Mixed precision only